Ahmad791/Virtual-whiteboard/README.md

 note: The code uses the transformation matrix to get the exact index location on the board.
 note: color white not blue for now.

-note: The current version does not work on mac, we are working on it.
+note 1: The current version does not work on mac, we are working on it. note 2: We recommend using at least 1080p camera because it's hard to detect hands using lower resolution cameras